Prevent vocal cord damage and protect your singing voice by drinking the right liquids

 Signs of Hoarseness and How It's Diagnosed

 Hoarseness is generally marked by a harsh, raspy-sounding voice.
-Healthcare professionals will ask questions about your symptoms, and sometimes insert a fiber optic Diagnosed for this problem should be take care by the professional.
-Doctors will ask some questions that focus to your head and your neck.
-There are some time that an fiber optic scope into the throat to view the vocal cords.
+Healthcare professionals will ask questions about your symptoms, and sometimes insert a fiber optic Diagnosed for this problem should be taken care by the professional.
+Doctors will ask some questions that focus on your head and your neck.
+There are sometimes that a fiber optic scope into the throat to view the vocal cords.
 If the hoarseness persists for more than two or three weeks, it's recommended that you visit an otolaryngologist.